midzer/choices/README.md

 **Usage:** Toggle dropdown between showing/hidden.

-### setChoices(choices, value, label);
+### setChoices(choices, value, label, replaceChoices);
 **Input types affected:** `select-one`, `select-multiple`

 **Usage:** Set choices of select input via an array of objects, a value name and a label name.
 This behaves the same as passing items via the `choices` option but can be called after initialising Choices.
-This can also be used to add groups of choices (see example 2);
+This can also be used to add groups of choices (see example 2); Optionally pass a true `replaceChoices` value to remove any existing choices.

 **Example 1:**